 [T]here was a riot in the camp, stemming from some stupid injustice caused by a senior officer.
 The men made persistent orderly representations for this to be put right and were continually turned down.
 So they wrecked the camp, commandeered a train at Liverpool station, and drove it to Sydney where some thousands of them poured into the city with dramatic effect.2

-Trouble had been stirring in the dry, dusty, overcrowded Liverpool military training camps for some time.
-Complaints about harsh treatment including and difficulty in getting leave had gone unheeded by the authorities — despite Royal Commission findings about poor conditions inside the camp.
+Trouble had been stirring in the dry, dusty, overcrowded Liverpool military training camps.
+Complaints about harsh treatment, including difficulty getting leave, had gone unheeded.
+The authorities, despite Royal Commission findings, failed to do anything about poor conditions inside the camp.

-An increased training regime from 36 to 40.5 hours a week3 was all it took for the pressurised keg of collective frustration to ferment and explode.
+An increased training regime (from 36 to 40.5 hours a week)3 was all it took.
+The pressurised keg of collective frustration fermented and exploded.

-At the Commercial Hotel, opposite the Liverpool railway station, the soldiers “after taking every available bottle of liquor in the bars, broke open the cellar, and hauled 11 hogsheads of beer, rum, wine, whisky, etc”4 onto the street, tapped them and drank them dry out of any makeshift cup or utensil that would hold liquid.
+The Commercial Hotel, opposite the station, was ransacked first.
+Soldiers availed themselves of ‘every available bottle of liquor in the bars, broke open the cellar, and hauled 11 hogsheads of beer, rum, wine, whisky, etc.’ onto the street.
+They then tapped and drank them dry.

-According to newspaper reports, thousands of angry, rum-fueled AIF trainees in various states of intoxication commandeered trains to Sydney and spilled out from Central Station5.
+According to newspaper reports, thousands of angry, rum-fueled AIF trainees in various states of intoxication commandeered the trains to Sydney.

-They then “made a really fine spectacle” marching up through Haymarket to Elizabeth and George Streets in columns under the Union Jack, red flag and regiment colours as if on parade with chants and placards saying Strike – We wont drill 40 ½ hours, noisily letting “all and sundry know what they thought of the camp and its new regulations” to “the discordant sound of trumpets.”
+The volunteers noisily spilled out at Central Station.
+They ‘made a really fine spectacle’ marching through Haymarket, up Elizabeth and George Streets in columns, under the Union Jack, red flags and regimental colours, as if on parade.
+Chants and placards proclaimed Strike – We won’t drill 40 ½ hours!
+They let ‘all and sundry know what they thought of the camp and its new regulations’ to ‘the discordant sound of trumpets.’5

-By the time the column had reached the turnstiles at the Manly ferry wharf, Circular Quay, many in the column had peeled off to wet dry throats at hotels and pubs along the way.
-The remaining marchers were then turned back up Macquarie Street passing the Conservatorium, where they had a “smoko” at the Domain Garden Gates.
+By the time the columns had reached Circular Quay, many had peeled off to wet dry throats at hotels.
+The remaining marchers were turned back at the turnstiles at the Manly ferry wharf.
+They then headed up Macquarie St., passing the Conservatorium.
+Here they stopped for a smoko resting at the Domain Garden Gates.

-Once rested — it was going to be at least a 7 ½ hour day, after all — they invaded a nearby hotel, only to be ejected by the constabulary once support had arrived from the police HQ across the road.
+Once rested — it was going to be at least an 8 hour day, after all — they invaded a nearby pub.
+But were soon ejected by the constabulary (once support had arrived from the police HQ across the road.)

-Others proceeded to the Evening News demanding the newspaper change their advertising poster from ‘Riot At Liverpool’ to ‘Strike at Liverpool’, and issue an apology6.
-(Their windows were smashed so it could be assumed no apology was forthcoming?.)
+Other strikers proceeded to the Evening News demanding the newspaper change their advertising poster from ‘Riot At Liverpool’ to ‘Strike at Liverpool’, and issue an apology6 Their windows were smashed.

 The “strike” descended into a maelstrom of civil disorder throughout the day.

-Groups joined up with new arrivals, making their way through inner-city neighborhoods, up side alleys and along major thoroughfares such as Cleveland and Shepherd streets in Chippendale, and Glebe Point Road off Broadway.
+Groups joined up with new arrivals, making their way through inner-city neighbourhoods, up side alleys and along major thoroughfares such as Cleveland and Shepherd streets in Chippendale, and Glebe Point Road, off Broadway.

 Italians, Greeks, Chinese and locals who owned grocery stalls, seafood and “oyster bars” closed shutters and removed wares from shop-front windows.

-The German Club in Phillip Street was set upon and had windows broken.
+The German Club in Phillip St. was set upon and had windows broken.
 German-owned or named businesses were also targeted.
-One individual was nabbed “souveniring” a box of imported cigars from “Kleisdorff’s” tobacconist’s broken storefront window in Hunter Street.
+One individual was collared in Hunter St. in front of broken storefront window.
+The alleged looter was in possession of a box of imported cigars from ‘Kleisdorff’s’ tobacconist’s.

-Taxi cabs “made off at a fast pace” as soon as they saw anyone in khaki approaching as troops were commandeering all forms of transport not just trains and trams “…motor cars, motor bicycles, lorries, drays, on all of these the men deposited themselves without as much as ‘with your leave.’
-However in the majority of cases it was tolerated.”7
+…motor cars, motor bicycles, lorries, drays, on all of these the men deposited themselves without as much as ‘with your leave.’
+However, in the majority of cases, it was tolerated.7

-Skirmishes occurred throughout the day with a largely overwhelmed police force, as a struggle to arrest and free soldiers ensued, including an attempted mass break-out of soldiers from Regent St Police lock-up by their comrades armed with metal pipes.
+Skirmishes occurred throughout the day with an overwhelmed police force.
+A struggle to arrest and free soldiers ensued, including an attempted mass break-out of soldiers from Regent St. Police lock-up by comrades armed with metal pipes.

 Toohey’s Brewery in Chippendale became an obvious target as did the market stalls at the Queen Victoria Building and other parts of the city during the day.8